Tales from the Hood: "Hard-Core Convert"

 Jerome "Crazy K" Johns is a hardened gangster and homicidal psychopath who has killed many people mercilessly.
-He is driving down the streets of Los Angeles when he encounters his rival, Lil' Deke, whom he pursues and guns down.
+He is driving down the streets when he encounters his rival Lil' Deke whom he pursues and guns down.
 In retaliation, Lil' Deke's associates shoot at Crazy K. Before they can finish him off, the police arrive at the scene and gun down the attackers.
 Crazy K, badly injured but still alive, is arrested and sent to prison, serving a life sentence without parole.

 Four years later, Dr. Cushing arrives at Crazy K's prison cell and transfers him to her facility for an experimental trial, mentioning that he'll be released from prison if he agrees to it and completes it.
 Crazy K meets an inmate who happens to be a homicidal white supremacist that raves about killing black people and the end of days for blacks.
 This angers Crazy K and causes him to punch him in the face.
 The man then asks Crazy K the race of the victims he killed, silencing Crazy K. The man grows fond of him and he tells him that there will be a few black people who will be spared as long as they think like him.
 Crazy K is told by Dr. Cushing that she purposely put him there to meet someone who is just like him.
 She then tells him that she has been hired by the government to administer a rehabilitation process on Crazy K, in hopes that he will change his ways.
 If he fails to redeem himself, he is told that he will rot in solitary confinement for the rest of his life.

 Crazy K is put through a process of torture to make him learn the consequences of his actions.
 First, his hair (with a "K" cut into the front) is shaved off.
 He is then loaded onto a gyroscopic modulator, forced to visualize images involving KKK members and actual photographs of lynching victims, interspersed with grisly, stylized footage of gang violence and his own actions.
 Dr. Cushing expounds on the fact that Crazy K killed many innocent black people without remorse or second thought.

 For the next part of the trial, Crazy K is put into a sensory deprivation chamber, where he is confronted by the souls of the people he has killed, intentionally or otherwise, including his friends and an innocent little girl.
 Despite hinting at his own personal abuse in his childhood, Crazy K refuses to accept any responsibility for his crimes, and Dr. Cushing tearfully warns him that he won't get another chance for forgiveness.
-Having refused the opportunity to redeem himself, Crazy K is transported back to the moment when he was shot.
+Having refused the one opportunity to redeem himself, Crazy K is transported back to the moment when he was shot (revealing the whole sequence to have been a dream or hallucination).
 This time, he is finished off by the three gunmen, who leave his corpse abandoned in the street.